seandenigris/XML-Parser/repository/XML-Parser.package/XMLKeyValueCache.class/README.md

-A simple key-value cache that empties when full.
+A simple key-value cache that automatically empties when it reaches a maximum size.